Ahmed-sudo-eng/alx-higher_level_programming/0x02-python-import_modules/README.md

 5-variable_load.py: a program that imports the variable a from the file variable_load_5.py and prints its value

 100-my_calculator:  a program that imports all functions from the file calculator_1.py and handles basic operations.

+102-magic_calculation.py: the code in it has result from converting bytecode to python language.